tier4/caret_doc/docs/tips/get_callbacks.md

 # Using get_callbacks function

-CARET has a function that get callbacks information.
+The get_callbacks() is a function that gets callback information.
 Callbacks information includes callback name, callback period[ns], callback type.